-I. Osseodensification and the Densah® Bur Overview
+I. Osseodensification and the Densah[®] Bur Overview

-The Densah® Bur technology is based on a novel biomechanical bone preparation technique called "osseodensification."
+The Densah[®] Bur technology is based on a novel biomechanical bone preparation technique called "osseodensification."
 Unlike traditional dental drilling techniques, osseodensification does not excavate bone tissue.
 Rather, bone tissue is simultaneously compacted and auto-grafted in outwardly expanding directions from the osteotomy.
-When a Densah® Bur is rotated at 800-1500 RPM in a reversed non-cutting direction with steady external irrigation, a compact bone is autografted into the trabecular space along the walls and base of the osteotomy.
-Compacted bone tissue produces strong purchase for the dental implant and may facilitate faster healing.\
+When a Densah® Bur is rotated at high speed in a reversed, non-cutting direction with steady external irrigation, a strong and dense layer of bone tissue is formed along the walls and base of the osteotomy.
+Dense compacted bone tissue produces stronger purchase for your favorite dental implant and may facilitate faster healing.

-Biomechanical as well as histological validation studies of the osseodensification and the procedure utilizing the Densah® Bur technology concluded that, in porcine tibia and Sheep Illiac Crest, osseodensification may facilitate bone expansion, increase implant stability and create a densification layer around the preparation site by compacting and autografting bone particles along the entire depth of the osteotomy.
+Biomechanical1 as well as histological^{2,3,4} validation studies of the osseodensification and the procedure utilizing the Densah® Bur technology concluded that, in porcine tibia and Sheep Illiac Crest, osseodensification may facilitate bone expansion, increase implant stability and create a densification layer around the preparation site by compacting and autografting bone particles along the entire depth of the osteotomy.